-Simon is the only foreigner and feels increasingly lonely and isolated until Evelyn, a primary teacher from the coast, shows an interest in him.
+Simon is the only foreigner at the school and feels increasingly lonely and isolated until Evelyn, a primary teacher from the coast, shows an interest in him.
 As their relationship progresses, she reassures him that Johnson must have returned to America.
 Their relationship becomes difficult when men discourage her from visiting him.
-Simon thinks he can reason with them which creates more issues for Evelyn.
 As the extent of violence towards women becomes more apparent, he struggles to stop it from affecting him.

 Simon and Evelyn are shocked when they hear that Johnson’s family have filed a missing person’s report.
-After Johnson’s father and brother visit Simon, he realises his predecessor was also affected by violence against women and had been threatened by men from a nearby village.
+After Johnson’s father and brother visit Simon, he realises Johnson had been threatened by men from a nearby village for questioning violence against women and its association with witchcraft and the Pentecostal church.
 Against Evelyn’s advice, he is determined to find out what happened to Johnson which puts him in imminent danger.